brigadecore/brigade/docs/content/topics/operators/gateways.md

 ## Events and Sensitive Information

-Before proceeding further, we're obliged to mention that [Events] omitted by a gateway should **NEVER** contain secret or sensitive information.
+Before proceeding further, we're obliged to mention that [Events] emitted by a gateway should **NEVER** contain secret or sensitive information.
 Because Brigade routes events to interested parties ([projects]) based on a subscription model, always assume that any project in your Brigade instance